-A handy refresher guide to the characters in Little Women
+A handy refresher guide to the characters in PBS' Little Women

 Jo March (Maya Hawke) a.k.a.
 The Adventurous One

 Louisa May Alcott was said to base Jo and her authorial inspirations on herself, whose dreams of a career stood in stark contrast to the ideal woman of the 19th century.
-A lover of reading and writing, with an independent streak, Jo has long been an inspiration to bookish girls with hot tempers everywhere.
-Even if we are #TeamLaurie forever.
+A lover of reading and writing, with an independent streak, Jo has long been an inspiration to bookish youths with hot tempers everywhere — even if we are #TeamLaurie forever.

 Meg March (center, Willa Fitzgerald) a.k.a.
 The Traditional One

-The eldest sister, who dreams of marrying and settling into domesticity, Meg fulfilled most expectations for the modern 19th-century woman.
-In modern times, Meg and her devotion to domesticity might feel like a total yawn to many women, but others see her as a pillar of emotional maturity and her marriage to John Brooke as the clearest happily-ever-after of the story.
+The eldest sister, who dreams of marrying and starting a family, Meg fulfilled most expectations for the modern 19th-century woman.
+In modern times, Meg and her devotion to domesticity might feel like a total yawn to many people, but, others see her as a pillar of emotional maturity, and her marriage to John Brooke as the clearest happily-ever-after of the story.

 Amy March (Kathryn Newton) a.k.a.
 The Worst One

 Beautiful and vain, Amy is the absolute worst.
 Really, the only good thing she does is fall through some ice.
 She has some artistic talent going for her, but, burning your sister's manuscript is pretty unforgivable.
 And, we'll never understand why Laurie Laurence ended up with her.
 Again, she's the worst.
 Sorry not sorry.

 Beth March (Annes Elwy) a.k.a.
 The Dead One